soyinkas1/Time-Series-Analysis-and-Forecasting-with-Dash-Web-App/README.md

 `s:` The periodicity or length of the seasonal cycle (e.g., 12 for monthly data with yearly seasonality)

 The `SARIMA`results models the volatility in the data better than `ARIMA` which were almost straight lines for the mild seasonality effects.
-Thus, justifying the need to use more complex models that accounts for external or exogenous factors like `SARIMAX` or `PROPHET`.
+Thus, justifying the need to use more complex models that account for external or exogenous factors like `SARIMAX` or `PROPHET`.
 But before this we modelled  for the volatility using `GARCH` and then combine with the `SARIMA` model for forecasting.

 * GARCH, GARCH+SARIMA
 The `GARCH` model was built using both the differenced value and the residuals from an ARIMA model.
 After experimenting with these and `GARCH(3,2)` and `GARCH(1,1)`, the results favoured using `GARCH(1,1)` as it is simpler, had better AIC/BIC and all the parameters were statistically significant (p-value <0.05).